yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-vpcs/cloud-add-peering.md

 1. Select **In another project** and enter the **Project ID** and **VPC network name** of the Yugabyte Cloud VPC you are peering with.
 1. Click **Create**.

-For information on VPC network peering in GCP, refer to [VPC Network Peering overview](https://cloud.google.com/vpc/docs/vpc-peering.) in the Google VPC documentation.
+For information on VPC network peering in GCP, refer to [VPC Network Peering overview](https://cloud.google.com/vpc/docs/vpc-peering) in the Google VPC documentation.

 ## Add the peered application VPC to your cluster IP allow list

-Once the VPC and the peering connection are active, you need add at least one of the CIDR blocks associated with the peered application VPC to the [IP allow list](../../cloud-basics/add-connections/) for your cluster.
+Once the VPC and the peering connection are active, you need to add at least one of the CIDR blocks associated with the peered application VPC to the [IP allow list](../../cloud-basics/add-connections/) for your cluster.

 1. On the **Clusters** page, select your cluster.
 1. Click **Quick Links** and **Edit IP Allow List**.